Mr Joseph Lee

 Joseph Lee, Submission to the Australian Government Department of Home Affairs, Protecting Critical Infrastructure and Systems of National Significance - Consultation Paper (16 September 2020).

 Joseph Lee, Submission to the Australian Government Department of Treasury, Major Reforms to the Foreign Investment Review Framework - Tranche 2 (1 October 2020).

 Joseph Lee, Submission to the Australian Government Department of Home Affairs, Security Legislation Amendment (Critical Infrastructure) Bill 2020 (Exposure Draft) (27 November 2020).

 ANU Student Consultative Committee, ANU College of Law Higher Degree Research student representative (since April 2022).

 ANU College of Law Research Committee, Elected Student Representative of the ANU College of Law Higher Degree Research Program (August 2021 - March 2022).

 Good legal teaching is one that stimulates students' interest even in some of the driest areas of law.
 My approach to teaching is to put the law in its simplest possible terms whilst giving students the practical aspects of legal principles and their theoretical underpinnings.
 I expect my students to come prepared for class, or at the very least, to arrive punctually and be equipped with the required learning materials.
 After all, one of the core values of law is discipline.

-- (University of Tasmania): 2013-2017 (Tutor and Guest Lecturer)
+- (University of Tasmania): 2013-2019 (Tutor and Sessional Lecturer)

-- Legal Theory (University of Tasmania): 2017 (Tutor)
+5. Legal Theory (University of Tasmania): 2017-2018 (Tutor)

-- Equity (University of Tasmania): 2013 (Tutor)
+6. Equity (University of Tasmania): 2013 (Tutor)